DFE-Digital/bat-design-history/app/posts/teacher-success/2025-03-04-mini-discovery-on-trainee-needs.md

 ## Goals for research

 1. Understand what support and information trainees need and when.
-2. Understand who supports trainees and how effective is this.
+2. Understand who supports trainees and how effective this is.
 3. Investigate what contributes to trainee workload and what might help alleviate this.

 ## Research approach